Hope and healing for the betrayed partner after affairs and infidelity

 Partner Betrayal Trauma Therapist

-Now I exclusively use Accelerated Resolution Therapy to help people move from obsessive investigating and constant triggering to genuine peace in just a half-day.
+Now I exclusively use Accelerated Resolution Therapy to help my clients move from obsessive investigating and constant triggering to genuine, long-term peace in just a half-day.
 You don’t need to manage betrayal trauma indefinitely.
 You can actually resolve it.

 Licensed in Massachusetts, Washington State, & Oregon